hlship/trace/README.md

 Further, when compiled, if `new.lewisship.trace/*enable-trace*` is false then the map is not created or provided to `tap>`.

-Outputting the map via `pprint` is merely the default operation; `tap>` provided to flexibily to replace or augment what happens when `trace` is called.
+Outputting the map via `pprint` is merely the default operation; `tap>` provides the flexibility to replace or augment what happens when `trace` is called.
+For example, a tap could `dissoc` the :thread key before pretty-printing, if the thread name is not interesting.

 In addition, there are `trace>` and `trace>>` macros used in threaded expressions (using `->` and `->>`).